 9. Caregiver Strain:

-Despite Ajay’s attempts to avoid moving his father to an assisted living facility due to concerns about criticism from relatives and friends, leasing a nearby flat and hiring caregivers proved ineffective.
+Despite Ajay’s attempts to avoid moving his father to senior assisted living facility due to concerns about criticism from relatives and friends, leasing a nearby flat and hiring caregivers proved ineffective.
 His father’s aggression led to the departure of all hired caregivers, causing significant challenges.
-Witnessing this struggle, Ajay’s cousin recommended considering the option of assisted living.
+Witnessing this struggle, Ajay’s cousin recommended considering the option of assisted living homes.

 We addressed the issue of ‘compassion fatigue’ in another article, discussing the challenges and stress faced by caregivers like Ajay who, out of love and good intentions, find themselves overwhelmed and exhausted.
 Many individuals who take on the responsibility of caring for family members may not be fully prepared for the emotional and physical challenges.
 There’s no shame in acknowledging that you’ve done your best, but recognizing when it’s time for a new path is essential.